Prady029/Rule-based-Recommender-system/README.md

 The repo contains two recommnder system codes :

 1. Genre-based Recommendation.
-2. Nearest neighbours based Recommendation.
+2. Nearest neighbours based Recommendation.(Well-documented)

 Give a star if it helped you in anyway :)